earthly/earthly/docs/cloud/satellites.md

 # Earthly Satellites

-This feature is part of the [Earthly Satellites & Earthly CI paid plans](https://earthly.dev/pricing).

 Earthly Satellites are [remote runner](../remote-runners.md) instances managed by the Earthly team.
 They allow you to perform builds in the cloud, while retaining cache between runs.

 ## Benefits